 - the Company Secretary; and

-- the Communications and Investor Relations Manager.
+- the Global Media and Investor Relations Manager.

 Where time permits, the Continuous Disclosure Consultation Group is given the opportunity to review and comment on all Company announcements.